If you receive Housing Benefit, Council Tax Support or Free School Meals you must tell us about any changes in your or your family's circumstances.

 When do I have to let you know?

-You must tell us about a change within one month of it happening, if you do not tell us you may lose out on Housing Benefit, or we may pay you too much benefit that you will have to pay back to us.
+You must tell us about a change as soon as possible.
+If you do not tell us about a change within one month of it happening, you may lose out on Housing Benefit, or we may pay you too much benefit that you will have to pay back.

-If you are paid too much Housing Benefit (this is called an overpayment) and/or Council Tax Support you will have to pay it back.
+We will write to tell you if your change in circumstances has changed the amount you are paid.
+If we have paid too much Housing Benefit (this is called an overpayment) and/or Council Tax Support you will have to pay it back.

-If you disagree with a Housing Benefit overpayment decision you have the right to appeal – See the related page for more information about disputes and appeals.
+If you disagree with a Housing Benefit overpayment decision you have the right to appeal.
+See